 Over the years, the Recreation Division has increased the types and amount of recreational programming to the community, including special events.
-This past summer, the highest number of participants in history enrolled in programs offered by the Division.
+This past summer, the highest number of participants in history enrolled in Recreation programs.
 The Plan will review existing programming, determine if there are gaps in service, and make recommended changes based on feedback from the community.